SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :white_check_mark: The endpoint path includes your service name.<br>
 :no_entry: Your service name is to be included in the endpoint path.

+:white_check_mark: The endpoint path includes your service name.<br>
+:x: Your service name is to be included in the endpoint path.

 #### Grammar

 <table class="table table-striped table-glossary techne-table">